Getting started with a Plesk reseller account

 Plesk does not include a billing solution.
 If you wish to also provide complete web hosting automation from order straight through to login to Plesk without your intervention, then you’ll also need to order a billing solution, like WHMCS.
 With WHMCS you’ll be able to set up order forms, client accounts, invoices, and recurring hosting plans that connect to your Plesk reseller service plans.
 This way, when a client orders, their chosen product will be automatically provisioned to your reseller account.

-If you do not set up a hosting-friendly billing solution, you’ll need to manually create invoices for your clients with software like Square or PayPal, then manually create and manage their hosting plan.
+If you do not set up a hosting-specific billing solution, you’ll need to create invoices for your clients with the invoicing software of your choice (ex: Square, FreshBooks, QuickBooks, Wave, or PayPal) then manually create and manage their hosting plan (subscription) in Plesk.

 In Plesk, Service Plans are basically templates and restriction controls for the hosting plans you create.
 If you’ll be offering your clients more than one plan, like one with 5GB storage and one with 20GB, then you’ll want to create one Service Plan for each.